shrin18/shrinspage/README.md

 ## 📝 About Me

 Hello!
 I'm a researcher with a passion for combining technology with innovative research methods.
-My work focuses on advancing [computer science](#publications) and engineering by exploring groundbreaking solutions in [robotics](#robotics) and [network simulations](#network-simulations).
+My work focuses on advancing Telecommunication technologies and working on open source softwares for 5G and 6G technologies.
+I am interested to work on projects that involve software and are related to Telecommunication.

 ---